Now some serious stuff

 Global payment provider and processing partners

-To secure a safe and efficient payment process both online, in our stores or through invoicing or money transfers.
+To secure a safe and efficient payment process both online, in our stores and through invoicing or money transfers.

 Cloud storage partners